 - 2 tbs melted butter

-- 2 tsp sea salt flakes or crystals (optional, if you like things extra salty).
+- 2 tsp sea salt flakes or crystals

-- Step 2 Place a sheet of baking paper over a flat oven tray or cutting board then remove the caramel from the food processor onto the baking paper.
+- Place a sheet of baking paper over a flat oven tray or cutting board then remove the caramel from the food processor onto the baking paper.
 Use your hands to create a rectangular shape about 25cm x 10cm.
 Straighten the edges by pushing them in with the flat side of a knife or spatula.
 If the caramel became warm in your food processor, put it in the fridge while you melt the chocolate.

-- Step 3 Break the chocolate into pieces and put it in a microwave safe bowl or jug.
+- Break the chocolate into pieces and put it in a microwave safe bowl or jug.
 Microwave on high for 30 seconds, give it a stir and then microwave on high for 10 second bursts until the chocolate is melted (it takes a total of 40-50 seconds in my microwave).

-- Step 4 When the caramel has cooled, remove it from the fridge and spoon half of the chocolate over one side of the caramel using the back of a spoon or a spatula to smooth it out.
+- When the caramel has cooled, remove it from the fridge and spoon half of the chocolate over one side of the caramel using the back of a spoon or a spatula to smooth it out.
 Place it in the fridge for 30 minutes (or until just set).
 When the chocolate is set remove it from the fridge, flip it over and coat the other side with the rest of the chocolate.
 Sprinkle with sea salt (if using).

 - Wondering what chocolate to use.
 The darker the better.
-I look for chocolate that is at least 85% cacoa and that uses cocoa butter instead of vegetable oils.
+I look for chocolate that is at least 85% cocoa and that uses cocoa butter instead of vegetable oils.
 I used Lindt 90% cacao chocolate.

 - Don’t have a microwave?
 Melt the chocolate over a double boiler on the stove.

-Photo Credit: James Maher RMIT Univeristy
+Image Credit: James Maher RMIT Univeristy